 The must-sees in Amalfi include the 10th-century cathedral with its bell tower, the Paper Mill Museum, and the 13th-century Cloister of Paradise with its old paintings and mosaics.
 Tourists usually spend time at the beaches, enjoy evening walks along the marina, and take boat excursions to Capri or half-day trips to the town of Positano.

 Located on the west coast of Italy, the small town of Fiumicino lies near the Italian capital of Rome and the Leonardo da Vinci International Airport.
 It enjoys a Mediterranean climate and is a very popular holiday destination for locals thanks to its great beaches.

-Fiumicino is home to the archeological site of the ancient Roman city of Ostia Antica, located at the mouth of Tiber River.
+Fiumicino is home to the archaeological site of the ancient Roman city of Ostia Antica, located at the mouth of the Tiber River.
 The city of Rome, with all its landmarks and places of interest, is within a very short drive away by car, bus, or train.

 Santa Margherita Ligure

-Favored by the well-to-do travelers, the town has marvelous cafes beneath palm trees, a plethora of shops, many romantic restaurants, and an impressive marina with yachts.
+Favoured by well-to-do travellers, the town has marvellous cafes beneath palm trees, a plethora of shops, many romantic restaurants, and an impressive marina with yachts.

 The small town of Arzachena is part of the province of Olbia-Tempio in northeastern Sardinia.
 It’s situated halfway between Porto Rafael and Costa Smeralda.
 The town is the main resort area of Costa Smeralda and features fantastic fine sand beaches and plenty of attractions and services.

 In addition, the town also has numerous architectural sites.
 Its symbol is the mushroom-shaped rock Turibulum.